Your privacy is important to Truckstop.

 Information We Infer or Derive

 We may derive information or draw inferences about you based on the personal data we collect or have otherwise received about you.
 For example, we may infer your approximate location based on your IP address, or that you are interested in participating in an event based on your browsing behavior on our Sites.
+Derived data and inferences are treated as personal data under this Policy to the extent required by applicable law.

 HOW WE USE YOUR PERSONAL DATA